Choosing the best toys for kids can be a daunting task.

 We know that play sets the foundation for future learning.

-Touching and manipulating open-ended toys now will serve your child down the road as they begin to read in a textbook about the objects they had a chance to TOUCH in the early years.
+Touching and manipulating open-ended toys now will serve your child as they begin to read in a textbook about the objects they had a chance to TOUCH in the early years.

-Simply put, children learn by doing, and kids need toys that prompt thinking.
+I talk about the importance of play here at Days with Grey.
+Simply put, children learn by doing and need toys that prompt thinking.

 We know this.

 Giving children a chance to play with the best toys in the early years is like a golden ticket to their future.
-Kids that know how to play will move mountains.
+Kids who know how to play will move mountains.

-The best toys for kids allow them to learn through their inquiry, creativity, and problem-solving.
+The best toys allow kids to learn through inquiry, creativity, and problem-solving.

 - 30 Toys for One-Year-Olds – What do you get a baby for their first birthday or holiday?
 I am looking for something that a baby can grasp with their hands and experiment with their thoughts.
 Here are my favorite gifts for one-year-olds.

-- Toys for Older Kids – Older kids love toys that capture their imagination and interests.
+- Toys for Six-Year-Olds – Kindergarten and first graders love toys that capture their imagination and interests.
 Our list includes indoor and outdoor games, toys, and even craft supplies that will pique the curiosity of your favorite early elementary kiddo!

 Favorite Toys that are Timeless and Intentional

-- Block Play – Remember building towers in school or at your neighbor’s house?
+- Building Toys for Kids – Remember building towers in school or at your neighbor’s house?
 Good news!
 Blocks are still a foundational and creative way to play.
-We had listed some of the original sets that will take you back in time and some you only dreamed of having when you were younger.
+We have listed some original sets that will take you back in time and some you only dreamed of having when you were younger.

 Stocking Stuffers

 - Art and Craft Supplies for Kids – What are basic art supplies?
 What should be in a preschool art center?
 Find it all here.
-This gift guide includes our favorite Ikea Art Cart, along with what we put inside to get started.
+This gift guide includes our favorite Ikea Art Cart and what we put inside to get started.

 - STEM and Math Toys – Encouraging your child’s love for STEM learning is a smart move.
 Especially since understanding math, science, technology, and engineering are almost all hands-on.
 Allow your mathematician to soar with these STEM toys.